-Nomination of coordinators for gender equality in state administration bodies (ministries, state administration organizations, state offices, and offices of state administration in the counties) is regulated by the Gender Equality Act (Article 27).
+Coordinators for gender equality as change-agents in the ministries and state offices lated by the Gender Equality Act (Article 27).
 Coordinators ought to be highly positioned public servants, nominated for this specific task by the head of the body.
 They are responsible for the coordination of the enforcement of the Act and the National Policy for Gender Equality.